Skip to main content

 export class SomeModule {}

-In this case, within the SomeModule, value3 will be returned at the request level for token1, value2 - at the route level, and value1 - at the module level.
+In this case, within SomeModule for token1 the value value3 will be returned at the request level, value2 at the route level, and value1 at the module level.

-Also, if you import a specific provider from an external module and you have a provider with the same token in the current module, the local provider will have higher priority, provided they were passed at the same level of the injector hierarchy.
+Also, if you import a provider from an external module and you have a provider with the same token in your current module, the local provider will have higher priority provided they were passed at the same hierarchy level.

-As mentioned earlier, providers are passed to the DI registry, from which values are then formed to finally have a mapping between the token and its value:
+As mentioned earlier, providers are passed to the DI registry, from which values are then formed, so that ultimately there is a mapping between token and its value:

 token1 -> value15